mgovorcin/Venti/README.md

 # Citing this work #

-Govorcin, M., Bekaert, D., Hamlington, B., Sangha, S. Sweet, W. (2024), Variable vertical land motion for sea level rise projections, _Nature Climate Change_, (submitted)
+Govorcin, M., Bekaert, D., Hamlington, B., Sangha, S. Sweet, W. (2025), Variable vertical land motion for sea level rise projections, _Science Advnaces_, (in press)

 In addition to the above, we recommend that you cite the original publications that describe the algorithms used in your specific analysis.